dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 </File>

-Or you can configure the country_codes seed to use the "|" delimiter:
+Or you can configure custom behavior for one seed.
+The `country_codes` uses the "|" delimiter:

 <File name='seeds/properties.yml'>